 Got a Garden Problem?
 There is a Solution

 Like a good gardening neighbor, Ilona's Garden supplies answers to your garden questions.

 This is a garden author who hales from Ohio and offers some of the best gardening information for all levels of gardeners.
 Her books are a MUST for the bookshelf.

 Start a Garden Bookshelf and Tool Collection - Everyone needs good tools and good resource books

 My Personal Garden Recommendations

 I've selected books that I think are worth putting into your garden library, and chosen tools that will help you garden well.
-More choices can be bound at this link: My Garden Sundries is my Amazon garden store.
+Examples can be found at this link: Garden Advice for an English Style Garden.